Chevy Chase: 1976–1989: Film stardom and acclaim

 Chase's early film roles included Tunnel Vision (1976); Foul Play (1978, a box-office hit that made more than $44 million and earned Chase a Golden Globe nomination); and Oh!
 Heavenly Dog (1980).
 The role of Eric "Otter" Stratton in National Lampoon's Animal House was written with Chase in mind, but he turned the role down to work on Foul Play.
 The role went to Tim Matheson instead.
 Chase said in an interview that he chose to do Foul Play so he could do "real acting" for the first time in his career instead of just "schtick".

-Chase followed Foul Play in 1980 by portraying Ty Webb in the Harold Ramis comedy Caddyshack.
-A major box office success that pulled in $39 million off a $6 million budget, the movie has become a classic.
-It reached a 73% approval rate on Rotten Tomatoes, with critics saying: "Though unabashedly crude and juvenile, Caddyshack nevertheless scores with its classic slapstick, unforgettable characters, and endlessly quotable dialogue".
+Chase followed Foul Play in 1980 by portraying Ty Webb in the Harold Ramis comedy Caddyshack, a box office success that earned mixed reviews from contemporary critics but pulled in $39 million from a $6 million budget.
 That same year, he reunited with Foul Play co-star Goldie Hawn for Neil Simon's Seems Like Old Times, a box-office success that earned more than $43 million.
 He then released a self-titled record album, co-produced by Chase and Tom Scott, with novelty and cover versions of songs by Randy Newman, Barry White, Bob Marley, the Beatles, Donna Summer, Tennessee Ernie Ford, The Troggs, and The Sugarhill Gang.